-6. the following forms of HUD assistance: Public Housing or Operating Funds; Project-Based Rental Assistance (including Mod Rehab and Mod Rehab Single-Room Occupancy); Housing for the Elderly (Section 202 or the Housing Act of 1959); Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); Rent Supplement Program; Rental Assistance Program; Flexible Subsidy Program. the co a check mark in front of the form of assistance received by any of ntract units.
-The following total number of contract units received a of HUD assistance listed above: 0 of the units in the project received such assistance, you may skip er g.8, below.
-7. ollowing specifies the number of contract units (if any) that were any of the following federal rent restrictions: Section 236; Section 221(d)(3) or (d)(4) BMIR (below-market interest rate); Housing for the Elderly (Section 202 or the Housing Act of 1959); Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); Flexible Subsidy Program. a check mark in front of the type of federal rent restriction that d to any of the contract units.
-The following total number of contract l of the units in the project were subject to a federal rent restriction may skip number g.8, below. mad serv following specifies the number of contract units (if any) exclusive le available to elderly families, families eligible for supportive ices, or eligible youth receiving Family Unification Program or Foth to Independence (FUP/FYI) assistance: a.
-Place a check mark here if any contract units are exclusive made available for occupancy by elderly families; The followin number of contract units shall be rented to elderly families: b.
-Place a check mark here if any contract units are exclusive made available for occupancy by families eligible for supportive services.
-The following number of contract units shall be rented families eligible for supportive services: c.
-Place a check mark here if any contract units are exclusive made available for occupancy by eligible youth receiving FUP/assistance.
-The following number of contract units shall be rent to eligible families receiving FUP/FYI assistance: PHA and owner must comply with all HUD requirements regarding me mixing.
+6. The following specifies the number of contract units (if any) that received one of the following forms of HUD assistance: Public Housing or Operating Funds; Project-Based Rental Assistance (including Mod Rehab and Mod Rehab Single-Room Occupancy); Housing for the Elderly (Section 202 or the Housing Act of 1959); Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); Rent Supplement Program; Rental Assistance Program; Flexible Subsidy Program. the co a check mark in front of the form of assistance received by any of ontract units.
+The following total number of contract units received a of HUD assistance listed above: 0 · of the units in the project received such assistance, you may skip per g.8, below.
+7. ollowing specifies the number of contract units (if any) that were any of the following federal rent restrictions: Section 236; Section 221(d)(3) or (d)(4) BMIR (below-market interest rate); Housing for the Elderly (Section 202 or the Housing Act of 1959); Housing for Persons with Disabilities (Section 811 of the Cranston-Gonzalez Affordable Housing Act); Flexible Subsidy Program. a check mark in front of the type of federal rent restriction that ed to any of the contract units.
+The following total number of contract l of the units in the project were subject to a federal rent restriction, may skip number g.8, below. mac serv following specifies the number of contract units (if any) exclusively le available to elderly families, families eligible for supportive vices, or eligible youth receiving Family Unification Program or Fost ath to Independence (FUP/FYI) assistance: a.
+Place a check mark here if any contract units are exclusively made available for occupancy by elderly families; The following number of contract units shall be rented to elderly families: b.
+Place a check mark here if any contract units are exclusively made available for occupancy by families eligible for supportive services.
+The following number of contract units shall be rented t families eligible for supportive services: c.
+Place a check mark here if any contract units are exclusively made available for occupancy by eligible youth receiving FUP/F assistance.
+The following number of contract units shall be rented to eligible families receiving FUP/FYI assistance: PHA and owner must comply with all HUD requirements regarding ome mixing.